ucsb-cs156/ucsb-cs156.github.io/topics/spring_react/spring_react_testing_pyramid.md

 For this tutorial we are using the `proj-happycows` codebase as an example.

-I highly recommend reading the following article prior to getting started with this guide, as man of the new tools and techincal details are broken down in the article, as opposed to repeated in this guide.
+I highly recommend reading the following article prior to getting started with this guide, as man of the new tools and techincal details are broken down and explained in the article, as opposed to repeated in this guide.

 [Integration and End-to-end Testing in our Stack](https://ucsb-cs156.github.io/topics/testing/testing_integration_e2e_tests.html)